linkzenic/Zelda64Recomp-Fork/README.md

 - A legally obtained supported ROM
 - A modern desktop OS:
-  - macOS
+  - Mac
   - Linux
   - Windows

 ## What This Fork Adds

-- Desktop release packaging for macOS, Linux, and Windows
+- Updated modern UI designs for Mac, Linux, and Windows
+- JSON save file import
+- O2R clock imports
-- Built-in save editor work from the Linkzenic fork
+- Built-in save editor work from the Linkzenic plugin
-- N64 Mode for a stripped-down launch path
+- N64 Mode

 ## Mods

-Desktop mods should use desktop-compatible packages for your platform.
+Recomp mods should be fully compatibale with this fork.

-This fork ignores older external copies of the D-Pad Special Items and Linkzenic Save Editor mods when they would conflict with features already built into the app.
+This fork ignores older external copies of the D-Pad Special Items and Linkzenic Save Editor mods because they would conflict with features already built into the app.
 This prevents duplicate mod patches from breaking startup while still allowing the app to use the built-in versions.

 ## N64 Mode

-N64 Mode is intended as a simpler launch path:
+N64 Mode enables a more classic gameplay:

 - no optional mods
-- no extra fork features that change gameplay behavior
+- no extra features that change gameplay behavior
-- closer to the raw N64 experience
+- closer to the raw N64 experience (except widescreen is kept as enabled)

 ## Upstream